 Also a passionate gardener, Richard believes that growing food is a political activity and is Chair of Woolacombe Allotments and Garden Association.

-Greg Martin from Penzance grew up in Somerset and has been surfing on and off for 20 years – he is Editor at Wavelength, Europe’s longest running surf magazine.
+Greg Martin from Penzance grew up in Somerset and has been surfing on and off for 20 years – he is a former Editor at Wavelength, Europe’s longest running surf magazine.

 After a career in PR & marketing, Greg left his job to follow a dream of becoming a surf photographer.
 After freelancing for Wavelength Magazine, he took the helm as Editor of Pitpilot surf magazine for 2 years, during which time he saw circulation increase after giving the magazine a makeover.

 He left Pitpilot to join the team at Wavelength as Managing Editor, eventually becoming Editor at the beginning of 2011.
-Following a complete redesign and redirection of Wavelength at the start of 2012, Greg has seen the circulation increase, bucking the trend of surf magazines in the current economic climate.
+Following a complete redesign and redirection of Wavelength at the start of 2012, Greg saw the circulation increase, bucking the trend of surf magazines in the current economic climate.

-Pete Robinson is the founder and director of the Museum of British Surfing, and an award winning former ITV news reporter & senior manager for the national television broadcaster.
+Pete Robinson is the founder and director of the Museum of British Surfing, and an award-winning former ITV news reporter & senior manager for the national television broadcaster.
+He is employed on a part time basis, and volunteers the rest of his time.

 With a passion for investigation and surfing history he has uncovered remarkable evidence of Britain’s love affair with surfing dating back as far as 1769.